Himanshukumar16/Notes_For_Programming/Hibernate.md

 Saves the Students object s1 to the database.
 Hibernate translates this into an SQL INSERT command:
 ```
         s.save(s1);
+        use: s.persist(s1) as save is depriciated from hibernate 6.0
 ```
 Commits the transaction, which means all changes (inserts, updates, deletes) within the transaction are finalized and saved in the database:
 ```